-Genetic Lifehacks makes it simple to use your genetic data to learn about health and wellness, using your existing data from 23&Me, AncestryDNA, and more.
+Genetic Lifehacks makes it easy to use your genetic data to learn about personalized health, nutrition, longevity, and wellness.

 Detoxification & Medications

-- Detoxifying Phthalates: Genes and DietPhthalates are a type of chemical used as plasticizers to make plastics more pliable.
+- Phthalates: Genes, Detoxification, and DietPhthalates are a type of chemical used as plasticizers to make plastics more pliable.
 There has been a lot of research on the endocrine-disrupting effects of phthalates.
 Your genetic variants may impact whether phthalates are a problem for you.

 Inflammation and Immune Response: